 - Improve product findability.
 Guide shoppers to products in your catalogue they don’t know.

-- Enhance shopper experience.
+- Enhance the shopping experience.
 Surprise shoppers with new ideas or alternative products.

 - Handle shopper frustration.
 Suggest products when there’s no query to suggest or no results to show.